n1ru4l/serverless-codepipeline-slack-notifier/README.md

 # serverless-codepipeline-slack-notifier

-Notify you slack channel about your aws codepipeline status ☺️
+Notify your slack channel about the aws codepipeline status ☺️.

 ## Instructions